 e.
 Recreational fishery resources conservation organizations;

 f.
 Tribal resource management organizations;

 g.
 Aquatic resource outreach and education organizations; and

 Nomination Method and Eligibility

 Members will be senior-level representatives of recreational fishing, boating, and aquatic resources conservation organizations, and must have the ability to represent their designated constituencies.
 Nominations should include a resume that provides contact information and a description of the nominee's qualifications that would enable the Department of the Interior to make an informed decision regarding the candidate's suitability to serve on the Council.
-Current members whose terms are expiring April 1, 2020 are eligible to be renominated and reappointed to the Council.
+Current members are eligible to be renominated and reappointed to the Council.
 Individuals who are federally registered lobbyists are ineligible to serve on all FACA and Start Printed Page 31173non-FACA boards, committees, or councils in an individual capacity.
 The term “individual capacity” refers to individuals who are appointed to exercise their own individual best judgment on behalf of the government, such as when they are designated special Government employees, rather than being appointed to represent a particular interest.

 Public Disclosure: Before including your address, phone number, email address, or other personal identifying information in your nomination, you should be aware that your entire nomination—including your personal identifying information—may be made publicly available at any time.
 While you can ask us to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.